betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 > MIT received a contract based on only a short, very general requirements statement.
 > Requirements started changing immediately and continued to change throughout the program."

-MIT knew guidance would need to be accurate to 1 part in 100,000 and a digital rather than analog computer would be required.
+MIT knew guidance would need to be accurate to 1 part in 100,000 and the flexibility provided by a digital computer would be required.

 The AGC would be the centerpiece controlling a complex collection of sensors, controllers, cockpit displays, thusters and engines.
 A big challenge facing software developers was that